83 Trendy Gen Z Marketing Statistics

-In this article on Gen Z marketing statistics, I dive into the numbers and uncover what makes Gen Z tick so you can create effective strategies.
+In this article on Gen Z marketing statistics, I dive into the numbers and show what makes Gen Z tick so you can create effective strategies.

 1. Gen Z accounts for over 20% of the US population, with 68.6 million individuals.